kirenz/ds-python/docs/model.md

 The type of data preprocessing is dependent on the type of model being fit. {cite:t}`Kuhn2021` provide recommendations for baseline levels of preprocessing that are needed for various model functions (see [this table](https://www.tmwr.org/pre-proc-table.html)).
 :::

-The following Jupyter Books provide information about different regression and classifiaction models:
+The following Jupyter Books provide information about different regression and classification models:

 ```{admonition} Jupyter Book
 :class: tip